 "The thing that always strikes me about the experts you folks bring to the table is not just that they're knowledgeable, but they're really enthusiastic and have terrific ideas.
 These calls always make the scripts so much better."

-—Jennifer Cecil, executive producer, "Hell on Wheels," AMC
+—Jennifer Cecil, executive producer, "Notorious," ABC

 "We’ve been using your service for years, and it’s been a viable source of information from all aspects of the medical field.
 Thank you so much for all the research, and acquiring quick informal responses from medical professionals.
 You simply are an important asset to us."

 —Script coordinator, "Days of Our Lives," NBC

 "I knew absolutely nothing about infectious disease when I called HH&S. They put me in touch with some of the foremost authorities in the country the very next day.
 The help they provided was nothing short of imperative to my writing process.
 They are a tremendous resource."

 One writer said, “this is the best event I have ever attended at the Writers’s Guild!” and another shared “I never thought about addressing global health until tonight!”
 At least one writer had been moved to tears: “Dr. Yamada’s story about the child dying in her mother’s arms made me cry.”
 Several writers let us know that they were inspired to create storylines about global health in the future, including a scriptwriter who now plans to pen a “global health mystery,” and another who said, “I don’t write about health issues but now I see how I can weave them into my stories.”

 —Comments from scriptwriters after “A World of Stories” global health panel discussion

 "Many thanks for your consultation on several episodes of our series, Bones.
 Your expertise and assistance helped us to have a successful first season and launch us into a second.
 I hope that if the need arises, we may call on you again."